An Astoro train at Zurich HB |

 Should you go 1st or 2nd class?

-2nd class is absolutely fine, there's no need to pay extra for 1st class unless you want to.
-There are no 'extras' in 1st class on these trains, paying for 1st class merely means more leg and elbow room, with seats arranged 2+1 across the car width rather than 2+2 - although that means there are solo seats and tables-for-two on one side of the aisle in 1st class which are great if you're travelling alone or as a couple.
+2nd class is absolutely fine, no need to pay for 1st class unless you want to.
+There are no 'extras' in 1st class on these trains, paying for 1st class merely means more leg and elbow room, with seats arranged 2+1 across the car width rather than 2+2, although that means there are solo seats and tables-for-two on one side of the aisle in 1st class which are great if you're travelling alone or as a couple.
 1st class is carpeted and is usually quieter with more laptops tapping, 2nd class has a synthetic floor, and is often busier than 1st class with more families and kids.

 -